ElementsProject/lightning/doc/developers-guide/plugin-development/a-day-in-the-life-of-a-plugin.md

 - string: a string
 - bool: a boolean
 - int: parsed as a signed integer (64-bit)
 - flag: no-arg flag option.
-Is boolean under the hood.
-Defaults to false.
+Presented as `true` if config specifies it.

 In addition, string and int types can specify `"multi": true` to indicate they can be specified multiple times.
-These will always be represented in `init` as a (possibly empty) JSON array.
+These will always be represented in `init` as a (possibly empty) JSON array. "multi" flag types do not make
+sense.

 Nota bene: if a `flag` type option is not set, it will not appear in the options set that is passed to the plugin.